-The Independence

-Boulevard bus

-lanes provide expedited bus

-service for numerous transit users

-Policy 2.3.6

-The City recognizes that the MTC's adopted service policies regulate stop spacing and amenities.
-Stops are limited to 6-8 per mile along bus routes, except in Uptown Charlotte and other high-activity areas.
-Bus shelters will be provided at locations with at least 70 daily boardings.
-Benches will be provided at stops with at least 35 daily boardings.

-Policy 2.3.7

-All new CATS services will be subject to performance evaluation and will be expected to meet the performance standards for its service type within two years of implementation.

-Objective 2.3 (continued)

-CATS will improve the quality of life for everyone in the greater Charlotte region by providing outstanding community-wide public transportation services while proactively contributing to focused growth and sustainable regional development.

-Policy 2.3.8

-New CATS shuttle services in employment areas may require a financial contribution from business community stakeholders up to 100 percent of the marginal operating cost.

-Policy 2.3.9

-The local collector portion of CATS express routes will not exceed 15 minutes in travel time or 50 percent of the travel time on the express portion of the route, whichever is less.

-Policy 2.3.10

-The City recognizes that the MTC's service policies utilize the Route Performance Monitoring System as a statistical method to compare and analyze individual bus route performance over time and against comparable services.
-A rating of 1.0 represents average service.
-Routes performing below 1.0 are monitored
+trips in each peak direction.
+CATS light rail services will operate at a frequency of ten (10) minutes or better in the peak and at least 30 minutes in the off-peak.
+Policy 2.3.5 The standard span of service for CATS local bus routes, Special Transportation Services and Light Rail will be 5:00 a.m. to 1:30 a.m.
+Exceptions will be based on ridership and productivity.
+CATS express and regional bus service serves longer-distance commuters.
+Policy 2.3.6 The City recognizes that the MTC's adopted service policies regulate stop spacing and amenities.
+Policy 2.3.7 All new CATS services will be subject to performance evaluation and will be expected to meet the performance standards for its service type within two years of implementation.
+Policy 2.3.8 New CATS shuttle services in employment areas may require a financial contribution from business community stakeholders up to 100 percent of the marginal operating cost.
+Objective 2.3 (continued) CATS will improve the quality of life for everyone in the greater Charlotte region by providing outstanding community-wide public transportation services while proactively contributing to focused growth and sustainable regional development.
+Policy 2.3.9 The local collector portion of CATS express routes will not exceed 15 minutes in travel time or 50 percent of the travel time on the express portion of the route, whichever is less.
+Policy 2.3.10 CATS will monitor routes with an overall index score between 0.75 and 0.99, and make changes to the service as needed.
+Routes falling between 0.50 and 0.74 should be subject to a more detailed analysis that examines performance by route segment and time of day and makes appropriate recommendations.

-CATS ridership has increased almost 50% since 1997 and adjusted as needed to improve performance.
-Routes below 0.5 are closely scrutinized and written action plans for improvement are developed to address poor performance.
-The City will maintain an average 12-year resurfacing schedule and a pavement condition rating of 90 on all City-maintained streets.
-Policy 2.4.1 The City will annually monitor and report pavement condition ratings.
+CATS ridership has more than doubled since 1998.

+The City will maintain a 12-year resurfacing schedule and an average pavement conditions rating of 90 on all City-maintained streets.
+Policy 2.4.1 The City will monitor and report pavement condition ratings through the use of bi-annual pavement condition surveys and pavement management data.
 Policy 2.4.2 The City will continue to identify ways to enhance the City's pavement conditions and will conduct a peer comparison of other jurisdictions' standards every 5 years.
-Historically, the City resurfaced its roads at an optimal cycle of every 12 years, but that has slipped to a 20-25 year cycle
+The City has been able to return to a 12-year resurfacing cycle due to increased funding and lower material costs.